 In 2015, Pastor Cam Arensen retired after 25 years of ministry at ECC.
 Pastor Kevin Penman served the congregation as interim pastor in 2016, until the church called Jeramie Rinne as senior pastor the same year.
 Pastor Jeramie was joined by senior associate pastor, Curt Romig, and associate pastor, Aubrey Sequeira.

 In 2017, ECC amended its constitution to move to an elder-led model and in 2018 installed the first lay elders in its history.
-Pastor Jeramie has since departed for the United States and Pastors Curt and Aubrey continue to lead with our elders.
+In 2020, Pastor Jeramie departed to his home country to be closer to his family, and in January 2021, ECC installed Pastor Aubrey as ECC's new Senior Pastor.

 The church continues to thrive and grow under the new pastoral leadership.
 We are excited for what the Lord has in store for ECC in the years ahead.